ashleyan/visualtrees/README.md

 ## Project Folder Descriptions
 * highlight-tree: specific paths in tree can be highlighted
   * cleaned up code
-  * highlight path in tree
+  * user can form a list of paths, and then highlight one of those paths

 * server-client-tree: user inputs text to a CLI, and the result is displayed as a tree
   * user writes code in textbox